KhalilSamiDaoud/tetris_elimination/README.md

 **Tetris Elemination, by Khalil S. Daoud**

 Tetris Elimination is a multiplayer twist on tetris that allows up to 5 users to play tetris with each other in an elimination style match.
 The project consists of a server and a GUI with custom designed assets designed with C# and WPF.
-The server will be able to create multiple lobbies by creating up to 4 threads that can host matches independently of each other, and keep track of a server wide high score.
+The server will be able to create multiple lobbies that can host matches independently of each other, and allows users to input commands by running both a lobby controller and command thread.

-Verion 2.2a
+Verion 3.0a

 This version includes the following features:

--Single Player Mode (Fully working)
+-Single Player Mode
 -Sound Effects & Music
 -Transition Effects
 -Fully Customizable Settings
--Basic Multiplayer Functionality (up to 5 players) -Upgraded Assets
+-Multiplayer Functionality (4 lobbies, up to 5 players) -Upgraded Assets

 Here is a compiled executable version of the game with the server included in the files.